 Doing our part to LEED the way

-In 2021, Peter J. Shields Library received LEED Gold certification under the U.S. Green Building Council’s Leadership for Energy and Environmental Design for Existing Buildings: Operations & Maintenance (LEED EB: OM).
+In 2021, Shields Library received LEED Gold certification under the U.S. Green Building Council’s Leadership for Energy and Environmental Design for Existing Buildings: Operations & Maintenance (LEED EB: OM).
 This category recognizes sustainability improvements to existing buildings.

 The Shields Library project is critical to our campus and the students because it is the largest building and one of the most frequented buildings on our campus.—Teak Hahn ’21, a green buildings intern at UC Davis Facilities Management who worked on the Shields Library project